 Public Health Practitioner Development Scheme opens up for more applicants

-A total of 189 people who promote health within local communities in the West Midlands have now joined this highly successful scheme which supports and assesses public health practitioners for national registration with the UKPHR.
+People who promote health within local communities in the West Midlands are invited to join the West Midlands Scheme which supports and assesses public health practitioners for national registration with the UKPHR.

 Under the West Midlands Public Health Practitioner Development Scheme, practitioners are developed and assessed against the UKPHR practitioner standards for core public health practice.
 Only practitioners who have been through a scheme such as this are eligible to apply to the UKPHR for registration as a public health practitioner.
-Health Education West Midlands is now inviting applications to its seventh cohort of practitioners.
+Health Education England (West Midlands) is now inviting applications to its latest cohort of practitioners.

 What does the Scheme involve?

-The Scheme supports public health practitioners (those below the specialist level) and trains local assessors to provide a workforce assessed and certified as meeting the national UKPHR standards at an agreed level of competence (level 5 of the Public Health Skills & Framework, PHSCF) equivalent to other "practitioners" in the NHS.
+The Scheme supports public health practitioners and trains local assessors to provide a workforce assessed and certified as meeting the national UKPHR standards at an agreed level of competence equivalent to other "practitioners" in the NHS.